Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Raiders stats and trends

+- In Las Vegas' 16 games this season, it has seven wins against the spread.

-- The Raiders have an ATS record of 5-3 in their eight games when underdogs by 3 points or more this season.
+- The Raiders are 5-3 ATS when underdogs by 3 points or more this season.

-- Las Vegas' games this year have gone over the total in seven out of 16 opportunities (43.8%).
+- Las Vegas' games this year have gone over the point total in 43.8% of its opportunities (seven times in 16 games with a set point total).

-- When Las Vegas puts up more than 26.5 points, it is 4-1 against the spread and 5-0 overall.
+- Las Vegas is 4-1 against the spread and 5-0 overall in games when it records more than 26.5 points.

-- Las Vegas is 5-2 against the spread and 6-1 overall when the team churns out more than 361 yards.
+- When Las Vegas piles up more than 361 yards, the team is 5-2 against the spread and 6-1 overall.

 - This season the Raiders have turned the ball over 24 times, three more than the Chargers' takeaways (21).